boston-library/bpl_pui_customizations/README.md

-# Yale PUI Customizations
+# BPL PUI Customizations

-Assorted changes being made to the PUI for Yale aesthetics and functionality.
+Assorted changes being made to the ArchivesSpace PUI for BPL aesthetics and functionality.